core-wg/yang-cbor/draft-ietf-core-sid-latest.md

       leaf module-revision {
         type revision-identifier;
         description
           "Revision of the YANG module associated with this .sid file.
           This leaf is not present if no revision statement is defined in the YANG module.";
       }

       leaf sid-file-version {
         type sid-file-version-identifier;
+        default 0;
         description
-          "Optional leaf that specifies the version number of the .sid file.
-          .sid files and the version sequence are specific to a given YANG module revision.
+          "Optional leaf that specifies the version number of the .sid file.  .sid files and the version sequence are specific to a given YANG module revision.
 This number starts at zero when there is a new YANG module revision and increases monotonically.
-This number can distinguish updates to the .sid file which are the result of new processing, or the result of reported errata.";
+This number can distinguish
+          updates to the .sid file which are the result of new processing, or the result of reported errata.";
       }

       leaf description {
         type string;
         description
           "Free-form meta information about the generated file.
 It might include .sid file generation tool and time among other things.";
       }

       list dependency-revision {
         key "module-name";

         description
           "Information about the used revision during the .sid file generation of each YANG module that the module in 'module-name' imported.";

         leaf module-name {
           type yang:yang-identifier;
-          mandatory true;
           description
             "Name of the YANG module, dependency of 'module-name', for which revision information is provided.";
         }
         leaf module-revision {
           type revision-identifier;
           mandatory true;
           description
-            "Revision of the YANG module, dependency of 'module-name', for which revision information is provided.";
+            "Revision of the YANG module, dependency of 'module-name', for which revision information is
+            provided.";
         }
       }

-      list assigment-ranges {
+      list assignment-range {
         key "entry-point";
         description
           "YANG SID range(s) allocated to the YANG module identified by 'module-name' and 'module-revision'.

           - The YANG SID range first available value is entry-point and the the last available value in the range is (entry-point + size - 1).
           - The YANG SID ranges specified by all assignment-rages MUST NOT overlap.";

         leaf entry-point {
           type sid;
-          mandatory true;
           description
             "Lowest YANG SID available for assignment.";
         }